braheezy/znit/README.md

 Just like Tini, `znit` spawns a single child and waits for it to exit, reaping zombies and performing signal forwarding.
 It's meant to run in a container.

-`znit` tries to match `tini` in behavior but most of the extra features and options are implemented yet so just use `tini` if you need an init system.
+`znit` is a drop-in replacement to `tini`.
+If it doesn't match, it is a bug, please report!
 See `znit --help` for the supported options.

 ## Usage